Mogehs/mascotas-backend/ReadMe/TAGS_API_DOCUMENTATION.md

 ## Overview

-The Tags API allows administrators to create, manage, and organize tags that can be used throughout the application.
-Users can view active tags without authentication.
-Each tag includes an uploaded icon image, title, and description.
+The Tags API allows users to create, manage, and organize tags that can be used throughout the application.
+Each tag includes multiple uploaded icon images, title, and description.
+All endpoints are publicly accessible and no authentication is required.

 ## Base URL